joshuadavidthomas/docs2markdown/README.md

 This reads `docs/index.html`, converts it to GitHub-flavored Markdown, and prints the result.
 You can redirect this to a file or pipe it to other commands.

-For batch conversions, point `docs2markdown` at a directory and it will recursively find all HTML files and convert them:
+For batch conversions, point `docs2markdown` at a directory to recursively find and convert all HTML files:

 ```bash
 docs2markdown docs/_build/html